Skip to contents

 where the temporal constraints are taken care of by considering a cumulated series ytcy^c_t instead of the original series yty_t.
 Hence, the last high frequency period (for example, the last quarter of the year) is observed and corresponds to the value of the benchmark.
 The value of the other periods are initially defined as missing and estimated by maximum likelihood.

 This alternative representation of Denton PFD method is interesting as it allows more flexibility.
 We might now include outliers - namely, level shift(s) in the Benchmark to Indicator ratio - that could otherwise induce undesirable wave effects.
 Outliers and their intensity are defined by changing the value of the innovation variances.
 There is also the possibility to freeze the disaggregated series at some specific period(s) or prior a certain date by fixing the high-frequency BI ratio(s).
-Following the principle of movement preservation inherent to Denton, the model-based Denton PFD method constitutes an interesting alternative for both temporal disaggregation and benchmarking.
+Following the principle of movement preservation inherent to Denton, the model-based Denton PFD method constitutes an interesting alternative for temporal disaggregation, interpolation and benchmarking.
 Here is a link to a presentation on the subject which include some comparison with the regression-based methods for temporal disaggregation.

 The model-base Denton method can be applied with the denton_modelbased() function.